Leslie-N-Cook/CMake/lecture-03/make/README.md

 ## Makefiles to CMake

-To convert to CMake run the following commands in the root directory of the project.
+To convert to CMake run the following commands from the [make](make) directory of the project.

 ### Commands